VLDB2020/developer-preview/phd-workshop.md

 Authors of accepted papers should incorporate the changes suggested by the reviewers and add the following copyright notice to the final version of the paper:

 > Proceedings of the VLDB 2020 PhD Workshop, August 31st, 2020.
-Los Angeles, California.
+Tokyo, Japan.
 Copyright (C) 2020 for this paper by its authors.
 Copying permitted for private and academic purposes.

 ## Further Information